 Keystone of Mormonism uncovers and reveals a secret society with its nineteenth century rituals that are still practiced today.
-This book is a tool for finding Mormon history in their leaders’ own words, from their historical perspective.
-Christians will be appalled when they compare Smith’s doctrine with Christianity’s New Testament and note Smith’s hostility to the teachings of Jesus Christ in His gospels of Matthew, Mark, and Luke.
-In a separate chapter, Arza points to passages which expose Smith and Young not only charlatans, but also sexual hyenas deliberately tearing apart the emotions and lives of numerous women and faithful followers.
+This book is a tool for discovering Mormon history from their historical perspective.
+Christians will be appalled when they compare Smith’s doctrine with Christianity’s New Testament and note Smith’s hostility toward the teachings of Jesus Christ in His gospels of Matthew, Mark, and Luke.
+In a separate chapter, Arza points to passages that expose Smith and Young not only charlatans, but also sexual hyenas deliberately tearing apart the emotions and lives of numerous women who were faithful followers.

 If my father would have had access to the information in Arza Evans’ Keystone of Mormonism when I molested in Cedar City, Utah in the fall of 1967, or could have compared what was happening to me with the information about the Mountain Meadows Massacre and the atrocities committed by Mormons since the early 19th century; we would have known the behavior I manifested wasn't my fault.
 The bottom line is he thought his oldest child was mentally ill, dangerous and crazy.
 He didn't know his child was being molested.
-My family might have survived the assault and suicide of my father (he shot himself through the heart at a gun club in Las Vegas) had they known about The Church of JESUS CHRIST of Latter-day Saints.
-My Catholic father and his family was “Held Hostage” and destroyed because of the abuse of Mormonism.
+My family might have survived this assault and later suicide of my father (he shot himself through the heart at a gun club in Las Vegas) had they known about The Church of JESUS CHRIST of Latter-day Saints.
+My Catholic father and his family was “Held Hostage” and destroyed because of the abuse of Mormonism in Cedar City, Utah.